cocur/pli/README.md

 Pli also needs an extension that is used to build the container.
 You can set parameters, dynamically create service definitions and so on.
-If you want to store your service configuration in a Yaml file you can use the `configDirectory` property to retrieve the path to the config directory.
+If you want to store your service configuration in a Yaml file you can use the `configDirectories` property to retrieve the path to the config directory.

 ```php
 // src/AcmeExtension.php